1,000+ Opportunities

 Board composition and donor information

-Based on current listing details, eligibility includes: Must be a 501(c)(3) tax-exempt organization; must provide tax determination letter, organizational and project budgets, board member information, and donor lists.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Must be a 501(c)(3) tax-exempt organization; must provide tax determination letter, organizational and project budgets, board member information, and donor lists.
+Confirm the full requirements in the official notice before applying.